chryswoods/siremol.org/beginning_python/basics.md

 * A command (print).
 Commands are instructions that tell Python to do something, in this case print tells Python to print the following string to the screen.
 * A string (Hello from Python!).
 A string is just a piece of text, which can contain multiple lines.
 Strings are always enclosed in double quotes.
 * A line of code (print("Hello from Python!")).
 A line of code forms a complete instrucution which can be executed by Python.
 Python executes each line of code, one at a time in order, moving from the top of the file downwards until it reaches the end of the file.

-* A string is a type of variable.
+A string is a type of variable.
 A variable is a value in a script that can be changed and manipulated.
 For example, use a text editor to write a new Python script, called variables.py

     nano variables.py

 Type into the script the following lines;

-    a = "Hello";
+    a = "Hello"
-    b = "from";
+    b = "from"
-    c = "Python!";
+    c = "Python!"

     print("%s %s %s" % (a, b, c))